aahmed-se/pulsar-wiki/PIP-34:-Add-new-subscribe-type-Key_Failover.md

 1. at time T4, C2 is closed, and its hash range is assigned to C3.
 C3 will serve the whole range(0--1).

 ### change in PulsarApi.proto
+Add a new sub type in CommandSubscribe.SubType.
+Add a new field in MessageMetadata, which served for this feature only.
+By using a new Key, it could avoid impacting other features. e.g. user want to use original key for compact/partition-routing, while want to use a new key for the key ordering.

 ```
 message CommandSubscribe {
 	enum SubType {